Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Visual-Inertial Kinematics and Pose Estimation

 \section{Visual-Inertial Kinematics and Pose Estimation}

-In this paper, we utilize a sliding-window bundle adjustment based estimator for localizing skid-steering robots using a monocular camera, wheel encoders, and optionally an IMU.
+In this paper, we utilize a sliding-window bundle adjustment (BA) based estimator for the kinematics and pose estimation of skid-steering robots using a monocular camera, wheel encoders, and optionally an IMU.
 For presentation simplicity, in this section, we describe our estimator by explicitly considering using the IMU.
 When the IMU is not included in the sensor system, our presented estimator can be straightforwardly modified by simply deleting the IMU related components.

-The architecture of our sliding-window estimator closely follows the design of~\cite{Eckenhoff2019IJRR,zhang2019v}, by iteratively optimizing sensor measurement constraints and probabilistically marginalizing old information.
-We also note that, compared to the articles that focus on estimator architecture novelty, this work is to describe methods to systematically handle skid-steering effects via online calibration.
-Our goal is to consistently and accurately estimate the motion of a moving robot as well as necessary observability-guided calibration parameters.
+The architecture of our sliding-window estimator follows the pose estimation method for ground robots~\cite{zhang2021pose}, where visual constraints, IMU constraints, motion manifold (the profile of ground surface) constraints, ideal differential drive model induced odometer constraints are formulated and iteratively optimized.
+Notably, kinematics estimation is not touched in~\cite{zhang2021pose}, while it is the focus of this work.
+We also note that, compared to~\cite{zhang2021pose} and the other papers that focus on estimator architecture novelty, this work introduces methods to systematically handle skid-steering effects via online estimation.
+Our goal is to consistently and accurately estimate the motion of a moving robot as well as necessary observability-guided kinematic parameters of the robots.